yodahekinsew/UnityFab/README.md

 # UnityFab
+My final project for 6.839 Advanced Computer Graphics - A DSL for rigid-body systems built using the Unity Engine.

 ## How To Use
 1. You can access UnityFab by going to the [website](https://www.yodahe.com/UnityFab/).
 2. You can also clone the website branch of this repo to run the website locally.